Muukid/muGraphics/README.md

 ## Struct

-The struct `muRoundRect` has several members:
+The struct `muRoundRect` has the following members:

-* `muPoint center`: the center point of the rect.
+* `muPoint center` - the center point of the rect.

-* `muDimensions dim`: the dimensions of the rect.
+* `muDimensions dim` - the dimensions of the rect.

-* `float rot`: the rotation of the rect in radians.
+* `float rot` - the rotation of the rect in radians.

-* `float round`: the radius of the circles on the rounded edges.
+* `float round` - the radius of the circles on the rounded edges.

 `round` should be at least 0 and less than half of `dim.width` and half of `dim.height`.